-NPR's business news starts with what happens in Vegas...
+NPR's business news starts with the back story on VIP loans.

 (SOUNDBITE OF MUSIC)